 Why You Need to Choose Essay Topics

-Yes, sometimes it’s a teacher who assigns topics for argumentative essays.
-Otherwise, he or she wants you to do that.
+Yes, sometimes it’s a teacher who assigns creative argumentative essay topics.
+But it often happens they want you to do that.
 Why?

 It allows seeing if you can discuss issues and prove your point of view and helps teachers check your research, reading/writing, and analyzing skills.
-That’s why a student needs to know how to choose argumentative essay topics: your final grade depends on it, as well.
+That’s why a student needs to know what makes a good argumentative essay and how to choose argument essay topics: your final grade depends on it, as well.

 How to Write an Argumentative Essay

-Your argumentative essay topic needs to be debatable so you could find both arguments and counterarguments for it.
+What is a good argumentative essay topic?
+It needs to be debatable so you could find both arguments and counterarguments for it.
 For example, there’s nothing debatable about “People needs air to breathe;” but “Students don’t need homework to succeed” might work well.

 Also, your essay topics should be compelling, with strong evidence and at least two conflicting points of view, and written with persuasive language, so readers could see both sides of a problem and choose one they favor most.